node-pcap/node_pcap/README.md

 `interface` is the name of the interface on which to capture packets.
 If passed an empty string, `libpcap` will try to pick a "default" interface, which is often just the first one in some list and not what you want.

-`fitler` is a pcap filter expression, see `pcap-filter(7)` for more information.
+`filter` is a pcap filter expression, see `pcap-filter(7)` for more information.
 An empty string will capture all packets visible on the interface.

 Note that `node_pcap` always opens the interface in promiscuous mode, which generally requires running as root.